 How VCI Technology Works

 The ZERUST® advantage: Unlike traditional preservation methods that require complete flushing before restart, ZERUST® VCI treatments remain compatible with normal cooling system operation.
-Simply power up your equipment—no draining, rinsing, or special procedures required.
+Simply power up your equipment; no draining, rinsing, or special procedures are required.
 This means faster returns to service and zero product waste.

 Protecting Idle Cooling Systems: The Overlooked Vulnerability